Aims and scope

 The general editor has the ultimate responsibility for the editorial process and the provision of clear guidelines regarding manuscript submission and authorship criteria.
 The general editor has final authority regarding editorial decisions, including accepting or rejecting an article.

-The peer-review manager ensures that an effective system is in place for sending articles for evaluation and communicating with authors on the evaluation schedule.
+The peer-review editor ensures that an effective system is in place for sending articles for evaluation and communicating with authors on the evaluation schedule.
 The peer-review manager protects authors’ confidentiality, the anonymity of reviewers, keeps track of all submissions and peer-review reports, collaborates with editors in order to select appropriate referees, and ensures that reports are received and sent to authors with reasonable speed.

 Guidelines for retracting articles